 So get on Vogerland, buy the CD, and know that every penny of your 10 bucks goes to an important cause.
 Our goal is to raise $10,000 — 10 bucks at a time.

 And I wouldn’t lie to you — there is some breathtaking work by these artists.
-Yes, we’re aware that “nobody does CDs anymore,” but we think of “From the Heart” as a keepsake of the Jersey club scene.
+Yes, we’re aware that “nobody does CDs anymore,” but that’s kind of our point: We think of “From the Heart” as an old-school keepsake of the Jersey club scene.
 The CD comes with a little four-page foldout with liner notes and photos of every artist who contributed.
 Even the disc itself has photos of the artists.
 (I designed it, and it looks awesome; I do not suffer from false modesty.)

 So like I said: “From the Heart” is a keepsake.
 Stick it on yer mantle and remember the good old daze.